Expat Advice for Bangkok

 If you're close to a tourist attraction, an expensive hotel or a club, the taxi know it and that's the favorite spot for those scammy driver.

 So walk a few hundred meters down the road and wait for another one.
-Patience is key, but it will save you a ton of money.
+Patience is key, but it will save you a ton of money overtime.

-And if you don't want to have this discussion, or you're going to location it's hard to explain in English, use Grab App to find a taxi.
+And if you don't want to have this discussion, or you're going to a location that drivers don't understand in English, use Grab App to find a taxi.

 Avoid Getting Stuck in Traffic

-And don't trust Google Maps, what they say will take 20 minutes can sometime take over 1 hour.
+Usually between 4 and 8pm, don't trust Google Maps !
+Even though the app say it will take 20 minutes, it can sometime take over 1 hour.

 Learn a few words in Thai